Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Introduction

+Near these big mountains, we describe a one-loop factorization pattern in both Tr$(\phi^3)$ and the NLSM, generalizing those found at tree-level in Ref.~\cite{Arkani-Hamed:2023swr}.
+This discovery adds to an ever-expanding list of factorization behaviors not anticipated from the requirements of unitarity \cite{Arkani-Hamed:2024fyd,Cachazo:2021wsz,Cao:2024qpp,Zhang:2024iun,Zhang:2024efe}.
 With these results in-hand, we prove that, under the assumption of locality, the Tr$(\phi^3)$ integrand is unitary \textit{if and only if} it satisfies the big mountain zeros.
-Note that this is a \textit{highly} non-trivial statement: the number of terms to fix in a non-unitary, local ansatz grows exponentially with multiplicity, while the number of zero constraints grows linearly!
-We then present strong evidence that, starting from a non-local, non-unitary ansatz, big mountain zeros are still sufficient to uniquely determine the Tr$(\phi^3)$ integrand.
-Finally, assuming neither locality nor unitarity, we conjecture that the strictly stronger requirement of factorization near zeros in \cref{eq:fact-1} is sufficient to uniquely fix the NLSM integrand.
-Our results generalize similar findings at tree-level, implying for the first time non-trivial connections between physical principles across higher orders in perturbative QFT.
+We then present strong evidence that big mountain zeros are still sufficient to uniquely determine the Tr$(\phi^3)$ integrand even without assuming locality.

+Finally, we find hidden zeros alone are not sufficient to fully fix the NLSM integrand, a conclusion similar to previous findings involving Adler-like zeros \cite{Bartsch:2022pyi,Bartsch:2024ofb}.
+Instead, we conjecture that, assuming neither locality nor unitarity, the stronger requirement of factorization near zeros uniquely fixes the NLSM integrand.